markusressel/blog/content/articles/calendar-integration-between-home-assistant-and-appdaemon.md

   - python
 ---

-Creating automations based on events in your calendar can enhance the autonomy of your [Home Assistant][2] setup quite a lot.
-Setting it up using [AppDaemon][3] is - sadly - not straight forward though.
+Creating automations based on events in your calendar can enhance the autonomy of your Home Assistant setup quite a lot.
+Setting it up using AppDaemon is - sadly - not straight forward though.

 <!--more-->